Chapter One: Gameplay

 to the number of each type of dice involved, plus or minus a modifier (if any).
 4d6 means a roll of four six-sided dice, all added together.
 1d10+2 means you roll one ten-sided die and add two to the

-and twenty-three ten-sided dice together, and adding nine hundred
+and twenty-three ten-sided dice together, and adding the holy number zero thousand nine hundred

 thirty-seven to the result, which you will hopefully never have to